-Collegiate teams must submit a completed Club Eligibility form to USA Archery to apply for Collegiate Eligibility.
-Forms must be submitted at least 10 business days prior to the start date of the first USA Archery sanctioned event they will be competing in.
+Collegiate teams must submit a completed Eligibility form to USA Archery to apply for Collegiate Eligibility.
+Forms should be submitted at least 10 business days prior to the registration deadline of the first USA Archery sanctioned event they will be competing in.

 Students may apply for Collegiate Eligibility from within their USA Archery Membership Account, however it will go to a Pending Status and the hard copy form must still be submitted to USA Archery.
 The following requirements are in place to qualify for Collegiate Eligibility:

 - Have a current USA Archery Membership (Temporary and Recreational Memberships excluded)

 - Enrolled full-time at a two- or four-year college or university

 - The student must be enrolled full-time in good standing, as defined by the university or college registrar, to be eligible to participate in the Collegiate division.